Synchronization and Hopf Bifurcation in Stuart--Landau Networks: Acknowledgements

 \section{Acknowledgements}

+K.-W. Chen is supported by the Meiji Institute for Advanced Study of Mathematical Sciences, Meiji University.
 T.-Y. Hsiao is supported by the European Union ERC CONSOLIDATOR GRANT 2023 GUnDHam, Project Number: 101124921.
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.